About us

-RockWall Guitars in Münster has set itself the task of selling exquisite, high-quality guitars and basses.
+RockWall Guitars in Münster has made it its mission to sell select, high-quality guitars and basses.

-Specializing in guitars and basses of the Rickenbacker brand (authorized Rickenbacker dealer), we also always have instruments of other premium brands on offer.
-Our motto here is "quality instead of quantity".
+Specializing in Rickenbacker guitars and basses (authorized Rickenbacker dealer), we also always have instruments from other premium brands in stock .
+Our motto here is "quality over quantity."

 We are based in beautiful Münster in Westphalia.
-You are welcome to come by to test your dream guitar by appointment.
+You are welcome to come by and try out your dream guitar by appointment.
 Personal contact and good advice are very important to us.

 Yours